saru-tora/anansi/tutorial.markdown

 `#[model]` adds an `id` field by default, and functions that reference the model's fields (like `topic::date`), which can be used with methods like `order_by` to query the database.

-`Comment` has `ForeignKey` fields, which means that it has many-to-one relationships with `Topic` and `User`.
+Both models have `ForeignKey` fields, which means that it has many-to-one relationships with `Topic` and `User`.
 For `user`, the app name (auth) is specified since it is from another app.
 Not including the app name will result in an error later on.

 <br>